terraform-google-modules/terraform-google-lb-http/examples/cloudrun/README.md

 export GOOGLE_PROJECT=$(gcloud config get-value project)
 ```

+## Option 1: Run on HTTP load balancer (unencrypted, not recommended)

+This option provisions an HTTP forwarding rule (insecure) and is not recommended
+for production use.
+It is provided since it provisions faster than Option 2.

+1. Initialize:

+    ```
+    terraform init
+    ```

+1. Deploy the load balancer, replace `example.com` with your domain name.

+    ```
+    terraform apply -var=project=$PROJECT \
+        -var=ssl=false
+    ```

+1. It may take some time for the load balancer to provision.
+Visit the output
+   IP address of the load balancer.

-## Option 1: Run on HTTPS load balancer (with HTTP-to-HTTPS redirect)
+## Option 2: Run on HTTPS load balancer (with HTTP-to-HTTPS redirect)

 This options creates a Google-managed SSL certificate for your domain name,
 sets it up on HTTPS forwarding rule and creates a HTTP forwarding rule to